 How does a landowner take advantage of this program?

-The landowner may elect to apply for taxation under this law by filing an application with the local assessor.
-Applications must be filed on or before April 1st of the year in which the owner or owners wish to first subject such land to taxation under this subchapter.
+A landowner may elect to apply for taxation under this law by filing an application with the local assessor.
+Applications must be filed on or before April 1 of the year in which the owner wishes to first subject land to taxation under this program.
 The application must contain a description of the parcel, together with a map identifying the location and boundaries of the working waterfront land, a description of the manner in which the land is used for commercial fishing activities and other information the assessor may require to aid in the determination of what portion of the land qualifies for classification as working waterfront land.
-The schedule must be signed and consented to by each person with an ownership interest in the land.
+The application must be signed and consented to by each person with an ownership interest in the land.

 Must the entire waterfront parcel be used as working waterfront land?

-No, only the portion of a parcel which is used primarily for commercial fishing activities may be classified, together with any remaining portion of the parcel that is not used for purposes inconsistent with commercial fishing activities and so long as the remaining portion is not sufficient in size to meet the requirements for a minimum lot as provided under state law or local zoning requirements.
-Any portion of a parcel which is not used primarily for commercial fishing activities may not be classified and will be assessed at just value.
+No. An entire parcel may be included in the working waterfront program, with a portion of that parcel that is used primarily for commercial fishing activity subject to the reduced valuation.
+The remaining portion of the parcel, however, must not be used for purposes inconsistent with commercial fishing activity and must be smaller than a minimum lot size as provided under state law or local zoning requirements.
+A portion of a parcel that is not used primarily for commercial fishing activity will be assessed as other similar property in the municipality.

 Who determines whether the parcel qualifies for the program or not?

 The local assessor is responsible for reviewing the applications and determining whether the land meets the requirements for classification as working waterfront.
-The assessor is also required to notify the owner in writing by June 1 st as to whether the application for classification has been accepted or denied.
-If denied, the assessor must state the reasons for the denial and provide the owner or owners an opportunity to amend the schedule to conform to the requirements for classification.
+The assessor is also required to notify the owner in writing by June 1 as to whether the application for classification (filed by April 1) has been accepted or denied.
+If the application is denied, the assessor must state the reasons for the denial and provide the owner an opportunity to amend the application to conform to the requirements for classification.
 The assessor is required to keep the application on file in the municipal office of the town in which the working waterfront land is located.

-If the assessor denies my application or if I do not agree with the value the assessor has placed on the property, do I have any appeal?
+If the assessor denies my application or if I do not agree with the value the assessor has placed on the property, can I appeal?

 Yes.
-The appeal for denial of an application or a tax assessment of the parcel for which classification has been applied for is the same appeal process available for Tree Growth, Farmland and Open Space.
-Appeal of the assessor's determination is to the State Board of Property Tax Review.
+The appeal process for denial of an application or a tax assessment of a parcel for which classification has been applied is the same appeal process available for Tree Growth, Farmland and Open Space.
+Appeal of the assessor's determination is made to the State Board of Property Tax Review.

-How will the assessor determine what the value of my property is?
+How will the assessor determine the value of my property?

-There are several tools available to the assessor, but the ultimate goal remains the same; to value the property in a manner which recognizes the sale price that the parcel would command in the marketplace if it were required to remain in the use to which the parcel is currently being made as working waterfront land.
-The first method is to consider the sales prices of properties which have sold and whose purpose is required to be for that of being working waterfront.
-Such sales would be those which have deeded restrictions requiring a continued use as working waterfront or sales where the property is located in an area zoned for commercial or working waterfront purposes.
-Another method is to use a value comparative to the value of non-waterfront land which is currently being used for similar commercial purposes.
-A third method is to recognize that there are certain factors which may serve to enhance the valuation of most waterfront properties which are not pertinent when considering the valuation of the land as working waterfront.
-Such factors include but are not limited to aesthetic factors such as views, possible use as residential housing or non-waterfront related commercial uses.
-Under this methodology, the assessor would exclude from valuation consideration an estimate of value associated with these non-working waterfront related factors to arrive at a proper value as working waterfront.
+There are several methods available to the assessor, but the ultimate goal remains the same; to value property in a manner which recognizes the sale price that the parcel would command in the marketplace if it were required to remain in its current use.
+The first valuation method is to consider the sales prices of other properties that must continue to be used as working waterfront.
+Such properties are those which have deeded restrictions requiring a continued use as working waterfront or are located in an area zoned for commercial or working waterfront purposes.
+The second valuation method is to use a value comparative to that of non-waterfront land currently being used for similar commercial purposes.
+The third valuation method estimates the value of certain unrelated factors which may enhance the valuation of most waterfront properties.
+Such factors include, but are not limited to, views from the property, possible use as residential housing and non-waterfront related commercial uses.
+Under this methodology, the assessor would exclude the estimated value associated with non-working waterfront related factors to arrive at a proper value as working waterfront.

-When the assessor has insufficient knowledge or information to be able to employ one or more of the above methods, the legislature has provided for an alternative valuation process; one which recognizes a percentage reduction from the highest and best use value of the land which is not required to be used for working waterfront purposes.
+When the assessor has insufficient knowledge or information to be able to employ one or more of the above methods, the Legislature has provided for an alternative valuation process that employs a set percentage reduction from the highest and best use value of the land.

 A. Working waterfront land used predominantly (more than 90%) as working waterfront land is eligible for a reduction of 20% from estimated market value;